-If needed you can alter the paper size by clicking on the Properties check box (2) to show the Print layout properties toolbox (3).
-Notice that in our example screen shot we are designing our layout on A4 printer paper.
-You can change the paper size from the drop down selector or by entering the paper dimensions in the W and H text boxes to match your actual printer paper size (in inches).
+If needed you can alter the paper size by clicking on the Properties check box on the Screen Editor toolbox to show the Print layout properties toolbox.
+You can change the design size size from the drop down selector or by entering the paper dimensions in the W and H text boxes to match your actual printer paper size (in inches).

-You can also rotate the paper layout to allow you to design for either Portrait or Landscape printing by ticking the 'Rotate the paper' checkbox on the Print layout properties toolbox.
-In our example, we are staying with Portrait orientation.
+You can also rotate the paper layout to allow you to design for either Portrait or Landscape printing by ticking the 'Swap' checkbox on the Print layout properties toolbox.

 You can now move, size and rotate the photo place holders on the layout to suit your design.

 Alternatively you can use the Photo Layout Arranger (see next section).

 We have then added a Gap of 55 pixels between each place holder to space them apart.